SigmaHQ/sigma/README.md

 The directory `contrib` contains scripts that were contributed by the community:

-* `sigma2elastalert.py`i by David Routin: A script that converts Sigma rules to Elastalert configurations.
+* `sigma2elastalert.py`i by David Routine: A script that converts Sigma rules to Elastalert configurations.
 This tool uses *sigmac* and expects it in its path.

 These tools are not part of the main toolchain and maintained separately by their authors.